kleinomicslab/mrbin/README.md

 install_github("kleinomicslab/mrbin")
 ```

+To be able to run devtools, you may need to install additional software.

 ### Running

 To use this package, you will need your NMR data in the Bruker file format accessible on your computer.
 Please make sure your data is Fourier transformed, phase corrected, baseline corrected, and correctly referenced.
 The data has to be stored in folders according to standard Bruker folders, that means foldername/1/pdata/1 etc. Experiment numbers and processing numbers can be freely chosen.